LONDON, ONTARIO – This week we bring you a new work of short fiction . . . OFF THE HOOK.

 It wasn’t like Marie to bring God into any discussion and she detected Scott’s surprise at this in an infinitesimal arching in one half of his left eyebrow.
 “You see things a little differently when you’re pregnant, Scott.
 What can I tell you?
 I’ve been thinking about forgiveness a lot this summer . . . of taking ownership of what I’ve done wrong and trying to make amends for it.
 And unless you have an announcement of your own to make, I should probably give you fair warning that I might just beat you in working up the nerve to actually join the church.”

-Reeling with another revelation he didn't see coming, Scott basked once more in this strangely exhilarating confusion of tears and laughter, of total surprise and profound relief, that had been assailing him from the moment his bus pulled into the station.
-And then it hit him: - Dudley had called it.
+Nope, he didn't see that one coming either.
+Again Scott could only sit back in a sort of passive exhilaration at the succession of shocks that had been assailing him from the moment his bus pulled into the station.
+And again, incapable of processing the larger significance of anything just yet, he seized on a supplementary consideration that suddenly took form in his mind : Dudley had called it.
 He didn't think it was possible that his own personal Queequeg could have been right.
 But here was all this irrefutable evidence filling his eyes and ears.
 Marie was “Happy to be well”.

 The gentleman behind the cafeteria counter pointedly cleared his throat and started switching off a series of lights.